rsmacapinlac/untitled/README.md

 You need a USB cable to go from the Leonardo's micro USB port to your computer and your keyboard should plug into the USB shield's USB.

+# Using it

+Once everything has been setup correctly, all you need to do is use ctrl-alt-0 to ctrl-alt-9 to activate the templates you've setup.

 # Where things are at: